 CAN PHYSIOTHERAPY TREATMENT HELP A HIGH ANKLE INJURY?

-Your physiotherapist is a key member of your management team for a high ankle injury.
+Your ankle physiotherapist is a key member of your management team for a high ankle injury.
 They can promptly diagnose your injury, and help you to get the right management in place and fast!

 Your physiotherapist will then guide you each step of the way as to when to start moving, strengthening and progressing your high ankle rehabilitation.
 They will safely prescribe you the right exercises and help get your ankle and foot mobility back after being in a boot or having an operation.
 They will also advise you when you have sufficient strength and stability to start cross training, walking, running, changing directions, and when it is safe to return to your sport’s training drills and playing your sport, all whilst minimising the risk of further injury or delayed recovery.

 At Melbourne Sports Physiotherapy our goal is to get you moving pain free as soon as possible.

 But, we also want you to actually move better and live a healthier, more active and fulfilling life!